 - Place the butter shortening in the bowl of a stand mixer (or large mixing bowl) along with the butter extract and meringue powder.
 Beat until creamed together.
 Slowly add the powdered sugar one cup at a time until thicker than desired.
 Add 3 to 4 tablespoons of the heavy whipping cream until the desired consistency is reached.

 - Pipe buttercream on one shell and top with a shell of matching size.
-Pour sprinkles in a bowl and roll the macaron in the sprinkles to decorate.

 Nutrition InformationYield 18 Serving Size 1